Urban-Computing-Reading-Group/Reading-Group/README.md

 1. Convolutional Neural Networks on Graphs with Fast Localized Spectral Filtering <br>

 **Summary:**<br>
 *This work aims to generalize convolutional neural network (CNN) on low-dimensional regular grids to high-dimensional irregular domain, represented by graphs.
-Based on spectral graph theory, this work proposes a strictly localized and computational efficient convolution kernel by using Chebyshev Polynomials approximation.
-A fast pooling strategy is also proposed.*<br>
+Based on spectral graph theory, this work proposes a strictly localized and computational-efficient convolution kernel by using Chebyshev Polynomials approximation.
+A fast pooling strategy based on Graclus graph coarsening is also proposed.*<br>

 作者: Michael Defferrard, Xavier Bresson, Pierre Vandergheynst<br>
 论文链接: http://papers.nips.cc/paper/6081-convolutional-neural-networks-on-graphs-with-fast-localized-spectral-filtering.pdf <br>